Sotigui Kouyaté

 Members of Kouyaté's lineage or clan have served as griots for the Keita dynasty since at least the 13th century.
 The Kouyatés guard customs, and their knowledge is authoritative among Mandinkas.
-Keitas have to provide amenities to Kouyatés, who in turn should not hesitate to ask for Keita help.
+Keitas have to provide amenities to Kouyatés, who in turn should not hesitate to ask for Keita's help.
 The word Kouyaté translates as "there is a secret between you and me".

 Biography

 Sotigui Kouyaté was born in Mali to Guinean parents and is Burkinabé by adoption.
 When he was a child, he enjoyed koteba performances.
 He once played on the Burkina Faso national football team.
 Kouyaté began his theatre career in 1966, when he appeared as adviser to the king in a historical play produced by his friend Boubacar Dicko.
 That year, he founded a theatre company with 25 people and soon wrote his first play, The Crocodile’s Lament.

 Kouyaté has worked with Peter Brook on his theater and film projects since they became associated with one another while working on Brook's adaptation of the Indian epic The Mahabharata in 1983.
 Kouyaté has appeared in over two dozen films, most recently as Jacob in Genesis and Alioune in Little Senegal.
 Kouyaté played the central role of Djeliba Kouyaté in Dani Kouyaté's 1995 film Keïta! l'Héritage du griot, the character being imagined as an old dying man by his son, though portrayed as more forceful than that.
 The elder Kouyaté also plays instruments, simple melodies on the kora or flute.

 From 1990 to 1996 Kouyaté toured the United States and Europe as part of La Voix du Griot ("Voice of the Griot"), a storytelling theater show he founded.
 When asked in an October 2001 interview whether he felt he was carrying a message from Africa, he replied:

 In 2009, Kouyaté won a Silver Bear at the Berlinale Filmfestival for his acting.
 He played the main male character in Rachid Bouchareb's drama London River, about the 2005 London bombings.
 On 17 April 2010, he died in Paris.